apache/carbondata/docs/dml-of-carbondata.md

      splitSize = max(blocklet_size, (block_size - blocklet_size)) * scale_factor
      numPartitions = total size of input data / splitSize
    ```
-   The range is [1, 300]
+   The default value is 3, and the range is [1, 300].

    ```
      OPTIONS('SCALE_FACTOR'='10')
    ```
    **NOTE:**
    * If both GLOBAL_SORT_PARTITIONS and SCALE_FACTOR are used at the same time, only GLOBAL_SORT_PARTITIONS is valid.
-   * If the compaction on RANGE_COLUMN will use LOCAL_SORT by default now.
+   * The compaction on RANGE_COLUMN will use LOCAL_SORT by default now.

 ### INSERT DATA INTO CARBONDATA TABLE